 For Students Exhibiting Bullying Behaviors

 - Model caring and respectful language.
 Don’t label students as “bullies.”
-When you model respect for all students, you discourage rejection of students who may exhibit aggressive behaviors.
+When you model respect for all students, you discourage rejection.

 - Investigate the causes.
 There are many factors that can contribute to students exhibiting bullying behaviors.
 They may lack understanding of acceptable, age-appropriate social behaviors because of an intellectual disability or impairment of social-communication skills.
 They may have learned negative attention-seeking behaviors from their peers, or violent and aggressive behaviors from poor role models in their home life.
 A negative and unsupportive school climate may also be a contributing factor to bullying behaviors.
 Investigating and understanding the root causes of the bullying will help you choose appropriate solutions, from adjustments to the student’s IEP to a concerted effort to improve the school climate.

 - Use graduated consequences.
 In this model, students who exhibit bullying and harassment behaviors are held accountable for their actions, but harsh, zero-tolerance punishments aren’t doled out at the first offense (research shows they increase dropout rates and negatively impact the overall school climate).
 Rather, the consequences grow increasingly serious with repeated and egregious offenses.
 Ernsperger provides this example of what graduated consequences might look like:

 - Verbal reprimand or warning